 North Dakota provides counsel to indigent youth through a state-funded system overseen by the Commission on Legal Counsel for Indigents (CLCI).
-North Dakota has seven full-time public defender offices responsible for representing indigent adults and juveniles.
+North Dakota has seven full-time public defender offices responsible for representing indigent adults and youth.
 In geographic areas where there is no public defender office or where there are conflicts, indigent legal services are provided by private attorneys who contract with CLCI.

 CLCI has adopted a number of standards and policies regarding the representation of indigent clients, including a standard on minimum qualifications for contract counsel and public defenders.
-This standard requires counsel to have “sufficient training and experience to provide effective representation” but is not specific to juvenile cases.
+This standard requires counsel to have “sufficient training and experience to provide effective representation” but is not specific to youth cases.
 In addition, CLCI created the Minimum Attorney Performance Standards for Juvenile Unruly and Delinquency Matters.